celisun/Robot_control_using_multinode_ROS/README.md

 - **'nlp_server'**: a simple NLP service node to take a string as input when invoked by the Main, e.g. "turn 361" and return an float e.g. "-1"
 - **'motor_action_server'**: publish action mission to turtlebot about motor action to take, e.g. spin -90 degrees, and print out the feedback during the mission, such as the time consumed and angles left

-The strcuture of the communication of the nodes can be described as below:
+The strcuture of communication between nodes can be described as below:

 <img src="https://raw.githubusercontent.com/celisun/CourseExemplary_ROSConsoleController/master/multi-node_structure_sketch.png" width="650">